-ASD's offensive cyber operations provide effective and timely support for military operations and activities.
+ASD's offensive cyber operations provide effective and timely support for military operations and activities, and meet whole-of-government requirements for countering offshore cyber threats.

 Metrics How success will be measured (targets) 5.1 Offensive cyber capabilities provide effective and timely support for ADF military operations and activities.
 ADF/Defence stakeholders confirm ASD support had a high impact.
+5.2 Offensive cyber operations that counter offshore cyber threats meet whole-of-government security requirements.
+Government stakeholders confirm ASD operations had a high impact.
+Data sources and methodology Analysis of ADE/Defense feedback on officerous tim adiance and value of ASD's offensive suber support to

-• Analysis of ADF/Defence feedback on efficacy, timeliness and value of ASD's offensive cyber support to military operations and activities.
+- Analysis of ADF/Defence feedback on efficacy, timeliness and value of ASD's offensive cyber support to military operations and activities. - Analysis of Government feedback on the efficacy, timeliness and value of ASD's offensive cyber operations to counter offshore cyber threats. - Analysis of after-action reports and other post-activity reporting from operations and other cyber support activities.

-Timeline 2022-23 to 2025-26

-ASD's offensive cyber activities meet whole-of-government security requirements to counter offshore cyber threats.